Today I’m going to show you EXACTLY – step by step – how to set up your blog or website from scratch, and do it right!

 That said, there are many bloggers making great money in fairly narrow niches.

-That’s because there isn’t much competition in those subject areas, so they’re going to get a high proportion of the people looking for information on the subject landing on their blog.
+That’s because there isn’t much competition in those subject areas, so they’ve got a better chance of people looking for information on the subject landing on their blog.

 But, they’ve chosen a niche that’s just wide enough for a lot of people to be searching google on the subject.